Jeb Bladine: Give the council a landfill of testimony

 Nothing suggests an outpouring of public testimony at next week’s hearing.
 But that doesn’t relieve the council of its obligation to consider all sides.

 For example, how do current McMinnville rates — with the 5.5 percent hike effective Dec.
 1 — compare to rates in surrounding communities?
 How will the combined 16 percent increase affect the city’s largest commercial, industrial and institutional users?
-How much would diversion of waste cost Yamhill County?
 What are the environmental issues, either way?
 Is the proposed action sensible, or simply symbolic?

 Here’s hoping the city council receives what Wendy Stassens wants — diverse, thoughtful testimony to help them make the best decision for McMinnville citizens.